 The 2 main reasons are pretty obvious- Sweat & Poor Hygiene

-Bacteria can thrive in moist and hospitable environment of your shoe.
-They can stick around on your foot, snacking on skin oils and dead skin cells and before long, they are having bacteria babies and you’ve got yourself a foot odour problem!
-Even bacteria need to go to the toilet after eating up all that delicious dead skin, if they survive that long.
+Bacteria can thrive in the moist and hospitable environment of your shoe.
+They can stick around on your foot, snacking on skin oils and dead skin cells, and before long, they are having bacteria babies and you’ve got yourself a foot odor problem!
+Even bacteria need to go to the toilet after eating up all that delicious dead skin if they survive that long.
 They eliminate waste in the form of organic acids.
 That’s the reason even your clean feet can smell badly, yep, bacteria poo.
 Not all bacteria are equal…Kytococcus sedentarius has a particularly nasty rotten egg stench while staphylococcus epidermidis is responsible for anything cheese-like or musty smell.
 Yummo!

-- Stress and Anxiety: the perpetual state in which everyone finds themselves, starts the sweating, bacteria-growth cycle
+- Stress and Anxiety: the perpetual state in which everyone finds themselves, starting the sweating, bacteria-growth cycle

 - Hormones: Teenagers, pregnant ladies, pre-menopausal/menopausal women, sorry it’s a sweaty time for you.